aptech/docs/docs/CR-strtrim.rst

 ::

-    //Remove leading and trailing spaces
+    // Remove leading and trailing spaces
     header_sa = strtrim(header_sa);

 Which will transform header_sa into: